 Through the experience Dan gained with Barclays, he secured a role as a Project Manager with service charity Walking With The Wounded and has now been seconded back to Barclays to continue working on the VETS programme.

-These take place two or three times a year in either London or Glasgow.
+These take place two times a year in either London or Glasgow.
 The MTD consists of a series of presentations about Barclays, given by senior leaders, highlighting the transferable skills that Service personnel have and how they fit into financial services.
 The final presentation outlines live roles that are available to Service Leavers and veterans and how to go about applying.
 The day concludes with an informal networking event, where delegates have the opportunity to talk to members of the Barclays Military Services Network and ask any questions about the transition from the military into financial services.
 Service Leavers and veterans with an interest in a career in financial services are greatly encouraged to attend a MTD.
-The next MTDs are scheduled to take place in 12 September 2017 and you can register via CTP or directly through the AFTER team.
+The next MTDs are scheduled to take place in 20 February 2018 and you can register via CTP or directly through the AFTER team.

 These are bespoke one or two day workshops tailored to the needs of the individual.